Loading profile data...

 Stuart HartleyIncrementa Consulting Limited

-To do this let's introduce you to Nathan.
-Nathan is the founder and CEO of a scale-up materials science company.
 As with most scale-up companies, activities within the organisation move quickly, deadlines are tight, expectations are high and as such decisions have to be made quickly.
-It is this speed that provides us with the first and most common concern with decision making.

 The second relates to Nathan's background.
 A materials scientist by background and someone who is a first-time founder and leader, Nathan finds himself making decisions in areas where he has little confidence or experience.
-This lack of experience and confidence means that he seeks information from a variety of sources before making his decisions, or he relies on gut instinct.
-This leads us to a third issue with the decision-making process - what information can we trust, and from whom?

-Decision making is an essential leadership skill.
-For some it comes naturally, for others it's more difficult.
-We make decisions all the time: what to wear, what to eat, what programme to watch.
+We make decisions all the time: What to wear, what to eat, what programme to watch.
 These are decisions that don't require much thought.
 Why?
 Because they have very little impact on us and our daily lives.
-However, as a leader we are responsible for making judgements and choosing between alternatives that may have a significant impact on the business and its staff.
-These decisions need more careful thought and consideration.

 So which decisions require more thought and which decisions could be instinctive?
 We generally look at three specific factors:

-1. Complexity: The greater the complexity, the more formal the process
+1. Complexity: The greater the complexity, the more formal the process.

 2. Risk: Put simply, what could go wrong?
-The more that could go wrong, the more formal the process
+The more that could go wrong, the more formal the process.

 3. People: People do not always act rationally or consistently.
-This adds an extra layer of complexity, especially when seeking advice in a decision
+This adds an extra layer of complexity, especially when seeking advice in a decision.

-We therefore accept that decisions will not always be put through a detailed decision-making process.
-However, as a first-time leader, a first-time founder, it's likely that you may use a more formal process more frequently and, as you gain experience - both in your role and with making decisions - the formal process will be used less.
+However, as a first-time leader or founder, it's likely that you may use a more formal process more frequently and, as you gain experience – both in your role and with making decisions – the formal process will be used less.

-A systematic approach helps you address the necessary components that result in a good decision.
-By taking this approach, you are less likely to miss things or get caught up in political issues.
-You will make better quality decisions as a result.
+By taking this approach, you're less likely to miss things or get caught up in political issues.
+You'll make better-quality decisions as a result.

 There are five steps to making an effective decision:

-1. Decide how to decide
+Step 1: Decide how to decide

-How collaborative will you be?
+• How collaborative will you be?

-How consultative will you be?
+• How consultative will you be?

-How autocratic will you be?
+• How autocratic will you be?

 The answers to these really depend on what information you have, what information you need, the level of commitment you need from people, and whether there will be any likely conflict as a result of the decision.

-2. Generate possible solutions
+Step 2: Generate possible solutions

-This is a critical step in decision making.
-The more options and possible solutions you generate, the more effective the decision will be.
-There are lots of different ways that you can do this either as an individual or as a group.
+There are lots of different ways you can do this either as an individual or as a group.
 Investigate critical thinking and brainstorming.

-3. Evaluate possible solutions
+Step 3: Evaluate possible solutions

-4. Make choices
+Step 4: Make choices

-5. Implement and evaluate choices
+Step 5: Implement and assess your choices

 Stuart Hartley